An autumn long weekend in north-eastern Peloponnese-Argolis.

 Note: The story says that when the single European currency introduced (euro) and they had to design the paper notes (which are common throughout the Eurozone), they decided on one side of them to depict European bridges (as a symbol of the European integrity... you see EU was supposed to build bridges among peoples): the one with the lowest value (5euro note) should have the oldest bridge on and as the value of the note increases it should have newer bridges on them.
 The note with the highest value (500euro note) depicts a modern bridge.
 As "stupid Franks” do not know much about history (actually they believe European history starts with Charlemagne on the 9th century AD), they put a roman bridge on the 5euro note instead a Mycenean bridge.
 Let’s hope when they introduce the 1euro note (there are thought about this) they restore the truth.

-The archeological site of Tiryns (Τίρυνθα) is visible from the national road (N70) leading from Nafplion to Argos: one does not have to get into the archeological site to see the impressive fortification walls.
+We bypassed Nafplion and we stopped at the archeological site of Tiryns (Τίρυνθα).
+Ancient Tyrins site is visible from the national road (N70) leading from Nafplion to Argos: one does not have to get into the archeological site to see the impressive fortification walls, but certainly it worth the 2 euro entrance fee to admire this unique archeological site.

 The site went into decline at the end of the Mycenaean period, and was completely deserted by the time Pausanias visited in the 2nd century BC.
 This site was excavated by Heinrich Schliemann in 1884-1885, and is the subject of ongoing excavations by the German Archaeological Institute at Athens and the University of Heidelberg.